 The Plan focuses on two separate but interrelated objectives, aligned with the goals identified above: (1) fulfilling general human resources needs, and (2) fulfilling specific USP-related human resources needs.
 The Plan aims to recruit and retain highly-qualified 21st Century educators who represent broad spectrums of diverse backgrounds and cultures, with the skillsets to implement the latest educator processes to drive superior teaching.
-Recruitment is focused principally on enhancing the racial and ethnic diversity of the workforce, and in recruiting hard-to-fill positions as identified each year.
-TUSD's strategy is to combine recruitment and retention efforts to attract and to keep a highly-qualified and diverse workforce.
+Recruitment is principally focused on enhancing the diversity of the workforce, and in recruiting hard-to-fill positions as identified each year.
+While a retention plan is not required by the USP, TUSD's strategy is to combine recruitment and retention efforts to attract and to keep a highly-qualified and diverse workforce.